Skip to main content

 How to get slime out of clothes

-You don't have to chuck your kids' clothes or socks just because they inadvertently got slime on them.
-Here are a few ways you can remove slime from clothes and save them in the event of a mishap.
+You don't have to chuck your kids' clothes or socks just because they got slime on them.
+Here are a few ways for how to remove slime from clothes to save them in the event of a mishap.

-Step 1: Vinegar comes in handy here as well.
-If the slime is wet, (which makes it easier to remove the slime) wipe off as much as you can before applying vinegar to the affected area.
+Step 1: Vinegar saves the day again.
+If the slime is wet, (which makes it easier to remove) wipe off as much as possible before applying vinegar to the affected area.

 Step 2: Leave the vinegar to sit for 5 to 10 minutes.
 Don't leave it to dry.